 In the fighting game community, you can easily stand out with a custom fightstick.
 The instructions in this tutorial will be based on the average fightstick with a standard layout.
 Thus, always refer to the instructions manual for your fightstick of choice.
 You will likely have to order parts.
 If you want to apply new artwork, you will probably need to go to a print shop.
 Your manual labor should take about an hour.

 Buttons are just buttons, but, for joysticks, you might need a handle, shaft, and dust washer.
 As for tools, you will potentially need a flathead screwdriver, hex screwdriver, needle nose pliers, scissors, and a utility knife.
-You might be interested in this set of screwdrivers along with some pliers.
 For artwork, you can fire up your favorite image editing software.
 Some manufacturers actually provide silhouette templates.